noris-network/csv2graph/README.md

 If your text overlaps, you can define an offset.

-The offset applies in x direction in the scale of the date.
+The first offset applies in x direction in the scale of the date.
 (The dates are converted to a float representing dates in the unix epoche, [see matplotlib.date2num](https://matplotlib.org/stable/api/dates_api.html#matplotlib.dates.date2num)).
+The second offset applies in y direction in the scale of the data.

 annotations_overlap.csv:
 ```csv